Are you at that stage where you are seriously thinking about how to downsize your life and save money?

 Downsizing your home to save money can be a good call to not only free up money every month but also, as we did, to cut your mortgage down.

-Be careful to consider things like capital gains tax, moving costs and the price of furnishing or decorating a new home.
+Be careful to consider things like property taxes, capital gains tax, moving costs and the price of furnishing or decorating a new home.

 If your moving costs amount to $15,000 then you need to be saving significantly more than that on both reducing your mortgage and your monthly costs.